 The Dubai Fountain, known as Dubai Water Show

-You can also have a ride with the boat in the Dubai Fountain Lake.
+You can also have a ride on the boat in the Dubai Fountain Lake.
 The boats start operating from 5.45 pm until 11.30 pm every day.

 Dubai Mall Fountain timings: